transloadit/uppy.io/docs/companion.md

 ##### `COMPANION_AWS_PREFIX`

 An optional prefix for all uploaded keys.
+This is a standalone-only option.
+The same can be achieved by the `getKey` option when using the express middleware.

 ##### `s3.awsClientOptions`